MehmetAliKOCAL/CornerPosts/README.md

 ### [Live Preview](https://cornerposts.netlify.app)

 A corner post website demo made with Nuxt 3 & TailwindCSS.
+You can edit the posts, delete them or create new ones but since posts are not stored in a database, they will be gone if you refresh the website.
 For further instructions about Nuxt, view [docs](https://nuxt.com/docs/getting-started/introduction).

 # Setup